sdiehl/wiwinwlh/tutorial.md

 PHP is a high-level, dynamic, untyped, and interpreted programming language that was common for scripting web applications in the 00s.
 PHP is widely criticized for it's poor design, unsafe defaults, and improper handling of simple programming constructs.
-Nevertheless PHP is widely used as the backet for several of the highest profile websites.
+Nevertheless, PHP is widely used as the backend for several of the highest profile websites.

 **Main difference**: PHP was designed in ad-hoc fashion to meet the needs of